-In 2021, the Bank has recognized provisions for impairment losses on ROPA accounted for as investment properties amounting to P 1,133,280 (Note 9).
+The Bank has recognized provisions for impairment losses on ROPA accounted for as investment properties amounting to P1,089,052 in 2022 and P1,133,280 in 2021 (Note 9).

 Provisions and contingencies

 The Bank provides for present obligations (legal and constructive) when it is probable that there will be an outflow of resources embodying economic benefits that will be required to settle said obligations.